alan-turing-institute/AutSPACEs/code-of-conduct.md

 ### 4.3 Less-Urgent Situations

-Upon receiving a report of an incident, Bastian Greshake Tzovaras will review the incident and determine, to the best of her ability:
+Upon receiving a report of an incident, Bastian Greshake Tzovaras will review the incident and determine, to the best of his ability:

 - whether this is an ongoing situation
 - whether there is a threat to anyone's physical safety